camptocamp/c2cgeoportal/doc/integrator/docker.rst

 ------------------

-You can add scripts to populate the DB container by adding ``.sql`` or ``.sh`` files in the ``testDB`` directory.
+You can add scripts to populate the DB container by adding ``.sql`` or ``.sh`` files in the ``testdb`` directory.
 They must start with 2 digits, followed by an underscore.
 Please start at number 20.

 Developer composition